ospray/hdospray/doc/compilation.md

 usdview <usdfile> --renderer OSPRay
 ```

 ## Manual Compiling USD on Linux/MacOS

 To build USD, see the [USD GitHub
 site](https://github.com/PixarAnimationStudios/USD).
-We recommend following the
-build scripts provided, for which we provide an example invocation below.
 If you wish to use usdview, you must also enable imaging and python.
 The options and compilers used can vary from our example,
  but make sure that TBB use is consistent across your build of USD,
  OSPRay for Hydra, and OSPRay.
-The command we use for building USD is:
+The command we use for building USD manually is:
 ```
 python <USD_SOURCE>/build_scripts/build_usd.py --python --usd-imaging --openimageio <USD_BUILD_DIR>
 ```